nauseantparrot/nodejs-bst/README.md

 bst.addMultiple([3, 7]) // { 4: [ { 3: [] }, { 7, [] } ] }

 // Failure
-bst.addNumber() // Error: You must pass a number to the addNumber function bst.addNumber('foo') // Error: You must pass a number to the addNumber function bst.addMultiple() // Error: You must pass an array to the addMultiple function bst.addMultiple(['foo', 'bar']) // Error: You must pass a number to the addNumber function
+bst.addNumber() // Error: The addNumber method number argument must be a number bst.addNumber('foo') // Error: The addNumber method number argument must be a number bst.addMultiple() // Error: The addMultiple method numbers argument must be an array of number bst.addMultiple(['foo', 'bar']) // Error: The addMultiple method numbers argument must be an array of number
 ```

 ### Removal